 Not all hardware is overclockable though.
 If you do plan on giving it a go, remember to always consider your hardware and make sure it has the ability to be overclocked.

-Our build has been carefully selected to ensure the parts used do support overclocking, that means you won't have to upgrade if you do plan on giving it a go!
+Our build has been carefully selected to ensure that the parts used support overclocking, which means you won’t have to upgrade if you do plan on giving it a go!

 Ease Of Building

 As a first-time builder, you should always consider how easy your build is to put together.
 Purchasing an extravagant part list might leave some builders scratching their heads, especially when you consider how difficult some parts can be to fit.
 Keeping your first build simple is a great way to start – exactly the thought process we went with for this build.

 The case has been hand-picked for ease-of-building.
 It offers great build quality and already comes with pre-installed fans, giving you one less thing to worry about.
 Cable management should pose no problems as the case comes with plenty of routing options.